anthonyss09/BarkMate/README.md

 ### Security and authentication

-Json web tokens are generated during authentication.
-Json web tokens are validated upon and request to modify user data or access restricted paths.
+Json web tokens (JWT) are generated during authentication.
+JWTs are validated upon request to modify user data or access restricted paths.

 ### Smtp mailing and authentication.